raphianstett/RL-in-microgrids/README.md

 To test the Q-learning algorithm, plots can be generated in the testing.py, MA2_testing.py, MA3_testing and test_model_comparison.py files.
 The first three test the performances on each microgrid.
 The test_model_comparison file generates the plots from the "Comparison of all Models" section from the thesis, where the microgrid models are compared.
 For most of the models and test cases, pre-trained Q-tables are available and stored in the SARL, 2MARL, 3MARL subfolders.
 Generated plots are automatically saved in the plots subfolder.
 Separate descriptions of the test cases and where Q-tables are available are noted in the respective files.

+Sidenotes:
-Sidenote: I used a slightly different connotation of the state-action value-function Q(S,A) in the code.
+I used a slightly different connotation of the state-action value-function Q(S,A) in the code.
 The learning rate there does not only influences the temporal difference term but also the previous value of the state-action pair with (1-alpha).
 However, this has no effect on the interpretation of the learning rate in the thesis.

+The test functions for the 2MARL and 3MARL take some time to develop the policies for all two or three agents.